Elevation: 284 m/931 ft

-The Italian city of Milan is located 80 km/50 mi south of Lugano and can reached in less than 90 minutes via car or train.
+The Italian city of Milan is located 80 km/50 mi south of Lugano and can be reached in less than 90 minutes via car or train.
 Milan is the true epitome of Italy as the country’s financial and fashion capital.
-This energy packed city is filled with history, art, and vibrancy making it a great day trip excursion from Lugano.
-When visiting Milan, travellers are advised to carry their passports.
+This energy packed city is filled with history, art and vibrancy making it a great day trip excursion during a Lugano, Switzerland vacation.
+When visiting Milan, travelers are advised to carry their passports.

 Summer Sports in Lugano